About The Museum

 Historic Sons of Jacob Building

 The Rhode Island Jewish Museum is located within a historic building, steps away from the state capital and nestled within Providence's Smith-Hill neighborhood.
-The building, home to Congregation Sons of Jacob, is on the register of National Historic Places the Providence Preservation Society (PPS) 2016 Most Endangered Properties List.
+The building, home to Congregation Sons of Jacob, is on the register of National Historic Places and placed on the Providence Preservation Society, (PPS) 2016 Most Endangered Properties List.
 The congregation, an orthodox Jewish community, has been conducting worship in Providence since the late 1800s.
-While part of the mission of the RIJM is to preserve the Sons of Jacob building, all Museum areas, events, and gallery space are distinct from places of worship, and of course all persons from all walks of life are always welcome.
+While part of the mission of the RIJM is to preserve the Sons of Jacob building, all Museum areas, events, and gallery space are distinct from places of worship, and of course, all persons from all walks of life are always welcome.

 Everyone is welcome to come and visit the Rhode Island Jewish Museum!

 The RIJM is open to the public for special events, by appointment only.
 Please contact for more information.

 Want to learn more about the history of the Sons of Jacob Synagogue?
 Watch our video to hear stories and memories from community members.